Gao-Jason/Convert-system-information-to-CSV/README.md

 pyinstaller –F + Project name.py
 ```
 This will generate a folder named dist in the current directory containing the packaged executable file.

+If you need the progress bar version, you can go to